Sharry13/Cloud-Computing-Practicals/README.md

 # Cloud-Computing-Practicals
-Demonstrated and implemented practicals of cloud computing
+Here are my demonstrated and implemented practicals of Cloud computing taught by Professor Zahirabbas Mulani in my course of Data Science